LexLoki/UIAnimation/README.md

 # UIAnimation
 This class provides easy implementation of animations with UIView components

-Similarly to SpriteKit's 'SKAction' of SKNode, UIAnimation represents an action that can be run on a 'UIView'.
+Similarly to `SpriteKit`'s `SKAction` of `SKNode`, `UIAnimation` represents an action that can be run on a `UIView`.
 With it you can move, rotate, and create sequences of actions and blocks.
-It is possible to store an animation to reuse it with multiple views.
+It is possible to store an animation and reuse them with multiple views.

 ## Methods
 #### UIAnimation